inferred/FreeBuilder/README.md

     code.
   * Free as in flexible: you should always be able to customize the builder where the defaults don't work for you.
-  * Free as in liberty: you can always drop `@FreeBuilder` and walk away with the code it generated for you.
+  * Free as in liberty: you can always drop FreeBuilder and walk away with the code it generated for you.

 License